Heather Guino-o

-Heather Anne Guino-o (born November 27, 1997) is a Filipino volleyball player for the Cignal HD Spikers in the Premier Volleyball League.
+Heather Anne Guino-o (born November 27, 1997) is a Filipino volleyball player who last played for the Cignal Super Spikers of the Premier Volleyball League (PVL).

 Career

 UAAP

 Guino-o was a member of FEU Lady Tamaraws women's volleyball collegiate team and she became an outside hitter.

 In 2019, she played her final year in the UAAP.

 PVL

 Pocari Sweat Lady Warriors

 In 2017, she played for the Pocari Sweat Lady Warriors as an Opposite spiker.

 Tacloban Fighting Warays

 In 2018, she played for the Tacloban Fighting Warays in the PVL alongside Kyle Negrito, her teammate from FEU Lady Tamaraws.

 Creamline Cool Smashers

 In 2019, she played for the Creamline Cool Smashers where they won silver medal in the 2019 PVL Reinforced Conference and gold medal in the 2019 PVL Open Conference.